Satrio Piningit: Jayabaya Prophecy of Satrio Piningit

 King Jayabaya predicted that Satrio Piningit would become a Great Leader of Nusantara.
-He wrote down that Satrio Piningit is a descendant of Majapahit's royal family, he was an Intelligent King, Honest, and Righteous.
-He would uphold justice around the world from Java (in the beginning, he will conquer Nusantara before it) so that he is also called as "Ratu Adil" (Indonesian: King of Justice, in Javanese, "Ratu" means "King" or "Queen").
+He wrote that Satrio Piningit would be a descendant of Majapahit's royal family, an intelligent king, honest, and righteous.
+He would uphold justice around the world from Java after a conquest of Nusantara, being known as "Ratu Adil" (Indonesian: King of Justice, in Javanese, "Ratu" means "King" or "Queen").
+It is believed that Ratu Adil has eight exceptional qualities identified as Hastabrata, symbolized by the sun, moon, stars, earth, ocean, wind, fire, and water.

-According to Jayabaya, in the course of Satrio Piningit's life, he always has got a lot experience of miseries, always be humiliated, unlucky, and "kesapar" (poor).
-Therefore, he has got a nickname "Satrio Wiragung" (The Great Ksatria) due to his sincerity.
+According to Jayabaya, in the course of Satrio Piningit's life, he would experience misery, always be humiliated, unlucky, and "kesapar" (poor).
+Therefore, he has the nickname "Satrio Wiragung" (The Great Ksatria) due to his sincerity.
 Most Javanese people believe this prophecy.

-Satrio Piningit would not have served as a kind of Head of State (President or King) but greater than it.
-He would surely conquer the world before the end of the world.
-He would not be elected from the election, and never asks for elected.
-In other words, he would lead a massive revolution.
-Uniquely, in the last verses of Jongko Joyobhoyo, there is written the verses about the coming of Satrio Piningit which told about disasters before Satrio Piningit coming day and it is also stereotypically considered as post-apocalyptic world.
+Satrio Piningit would not have served as a kind of Head of State (President or King) but in a greater position, surely conquering the world before the apocalypse.
+He would not be elected, nor ask to be elected, instead leading a massive revolution.
+The last verses of Jongko Joyobhoyo write about the coming day of Satrio Piningit being preceded by many disasters, occurring in a post-apocalyptic world.